Average Case Analysis of Leaf-Centric Binary Tree Sources: Conclusion and Open Problems

+We have proposed several classes of leaf-centric binary tree sources and derived upper and lower bounds on the number of distinct fringe subtrees occurring in a random tree generated by a leaf-centric binary tree source from the respective class.
+For the class of critical $\beta$-splitting random trees, it remains open to determine the asymptotic growth of the average number of distinct fringe subtrees.

-Another type of binary tree sources are so-called \emph{depth-centric binary tree sources}, which yield probability distributions on the set of binary trees of a fixed depth; see for example \cite{HuckeLohrey,ZhangYK14}.
-Depth-centric binary tree sources resemble leaf-centric binary tree sources in many ways.
-An interesting problem would be to estimate the average size of the minimal DAG with respect to certain classes of depth-centric binary tree sources.
+Another type of binary tree sources are \emph{depth-centric binary tree sources} \cite{GanardiHLS19, ZhangYK14}, which yield probability distributions on the set of binary trees of a fixed depth and resemble leaf-centric tree sources in many ways.
+Furthermore, leaf-centric binary tree sources have been generalized to random tree models for plane trees called \emph{fixed-size ordinal tree sources} in \cite{MunroNSW21}.

+An interesting problem would be to estimate the number of distinct fringe subtrees with respect to classes of depth-centric or fixed-size ordinal tree sources.
+Furthermore, another open problem is to consider the question of estimating the number of distinct fringe subtrees in a leaf-centric binary tree source under a generalized interpretation of ``distinctness'', as was done in \cite{SeelbachW22} for simply generated families of trees and families of increasing trees.